RollEyes10/MineSwapper/README.md

 # MineSwapper
 Game of MineSwapper

+#Description
-It is easy game of finding mines
+It is game of finding mines.